georghe-crihan/ald/README.md

 But MOST of the features do not work yet:

 - There's no MACHO support (i.e. no file loading).
+- Only partial _ptrace()_ support - read/write/get RIP, maybe attach,
-- There's no PTRACE - this has to be fixed.
+this has to be fixed.
 - It's 32 bit.
 It has to be ported to amd64 yet
 (i.e. the debugger and the disassembler).
 - All the FIXMEs have to be fixed.